Saba Capital Management, L.P. Increases Stake in Blackrock Muniy

-On September 7, 2023, Saba Capital Management, L.P., a New York-based investment firm, added 46,574 shares of Blackrock Muniyield Pennsylvania Quality Fund (MPA, Financial) to its portfolio.
-The transaction, executed at a price of $10.92 per share, increased the firm's total holdings in MPA to 1,581,839 shares, representing 0.45% of its portfolio and 12.03% of MPA's total shares.
-The trade had a minor impact of 0.01% on the firm's portfolio.
+On September 12, 2023, Saba Capital Management, L.P. added 24,973 shares to its holdings in Blackrock Muniyield Pennsylvania Quality Fund (MPA, Financial), bringing its total stake to 1,606,812 shares.
+The transaction, executed at a trade price of $10.95 per share, represents a trade change of 1.58% and has a minor impact of 0.01% on the firm's portfolio.
+The traded stock now constitutes 0.46% of the guru's portfolio, with the firm holding a 12.22% stake in the traded stock.

 About Saba Capital Management, L.P.

-Blackrock Muniyield Pennsylvania Quality Fund (MPA, Financial) is a U.S.-based closed-end fund with an investment objective to provide shareholders with current income exempt from U.S. federal and Pennsylvania income taxes.
-The fund operates in a single segment and has a market capitalization of $143.953 million.
-As of September 12, 2023, the stock is trading at $10.95, significantly undervalued according to the GF Value of $35.38.
-The stock's price to GF Value stands at 0.31, indicating a potential for substantial growth.
+Blackrock Muniyield Pennsylvania Quality Fund (MPA, Financial) is a U.S.-based closed-end fund with a market capitalization of $144.742 million.
+The fund's objective is to provide shareholders with current income exempt from U.S. federal and Pennsylvania income taxes.
+The stock is currently trading at $11.01, significantly undervalued according to the GF-Score of 54/100, with a GF Value of $35.38.

 Performance and Financial Health of MPA